aptech/docs/docs/CR-dbQuerySeekNext.rst

 Note that the result must be in the active state before calling this function or it will do nothing and return 0.
-You can verify the status of the query with dbQueryIsSelect().
+You can verify the status of the query with :func:`dbQueryIsSelect`.

 The following rules apply: